PA1RVR/orthomod/doc/ChannelIdentity.md

 globally unique identity.
 This assumes that no deliberate attempts to clashes are made, of course, but other than that a size of 128 bits is considered unique.

+In AX.25 we can derive some entropy from the source and destination addresses for a radio transmission.
+Each address in AX.25 is coded into 7 bytes, each holding 7 bits of data, so 49 bits each.
+The variants that can be derived are receiver-only (2^49 variants) and transmitter-plus-receiver (2^98 variants) so we have a total entropy of little over 98 bits, and that is overlooking that not all syntaxes are permitted in the address fields.
+There may however be out-of-band identities communicated?
+**TODO:** *We would then need to tie those to the radio layer, somehow.
+Not sure if that would work.
+If not, we can send less redundant signals, namely up to the permissable address forms, which is well below 98 bits.*

 The risk of a clash is not 2^-128 though, it is the square root of that, so 2^-64 for a 50% risk of a clash, as the result